sam-was-here/PUMBA-Keyboard/README.md

 # PUMBA-Keyboard
 PUMBA has-Keyboard has:
-is a PS2 to USB macro board adapter
+is a PS2 to USB macro board adapter made with the arduino framework

+PUMBA stands for: PS2 to USB Macro Board Adpter

 WARRENING: code mostly done, but a lot of work is need on documention.
 There are a lot of spelling/grammer messtakes and still need to add stuff to the repo.